SpongePowered/SpongeDocs/source/plugin/event/listeners.rst

 * ``order`` is the order in which the event listener is to be run.
 See the ``org.spongepowered.api.event.Order`` enum in Sponge to see the available options.
-* ``ignoreCancelled``, if true (which is default true), causes the event listener to be skipped if the event in question is cancellable and has been cancelled (by a previously-executed plugin, for example).

 By default, ``@Listener`` is configured so that your event listener will *not* be called if the event in question is cancellable and has been cancelled (such as by another plugin).